 |linford wood (parkrun)|

-Finally in February 2018 I got around to visiting the event which unsurprisingly takes place in Linford Wood.
-I drove and parked on Foxhunter Drive which adjacent to the start line.
+Finally in February 2018 I got around to visiting the event which, true to its name, takes place in Linford Wood.
+I drove and parked on Foxhunter Drive which is adjacent to the start line.
 There is also an official car park located a short distance away off of Breckland Road.
 Had I been local and cycled, I would have used the bike racks outside the venue's post-run breakfast venue, Ora Cafe, which is in sight of the finish line.

 If I had travelled by train I would have alighted at Milton Keynes Central train station which is just over 2 miles away and covered the rest of the journey on foot as a warm-up jog, but there are also bus services that will help you complete the journey - I'd advise checking these independently as they may be quite infrequent.
 For the record, there are no toilet facilities here - actually there is one in the cafe but it is only for customer use and I believe only post-run.
 As I had been driving for 1.5 hours, I decided to have a quick pit-stop at a local McDonalds en-route.

 Linford Wood covers an area of 97.1 acres and is the oldest remaining woodland within Milton Keynes.
 Eighty percent of the area has been continuously wooded for at least 700 years and this gives it Ancient Woodland status (I visited a parkrun in ancient woodland the previous week as well), the other twenty percent are trees that have been planted at later dates.
 The mature trees in the wood are predominately Ash (60%) and Oak (31%).
 During the spring, 'swathes of Bluebells' appear, creating a beautiful sight.